octospacc/OcttBitsOfFun/README.md

 ## Index + Credits

 Index of contents in this repo, might or might not always be complete...
-I will also try to credit everyone I can for all the contents listed, when my work is in great part based on someone else's.
+I will also try to credit everyone I can for all the contents listed, when my work is in great part based on someone else's, unless I've already done so in a secondary, dedicated README.

 * Thanks to <https://github.com/PeterLemon/PSX/tree/master/Cube>:
 	* [BouncyCubePs1.asm](BouncyCubePs1.asm)